How Many People Own a Computer in the UK?

 In 2019, roughly 4 million people who participated in Statista’s survey said they had obtained a desktop computer 1-2 years before the survey began.
 Additionally, roughly 14 million Britons claimed that they had purchased a PC sometime in the past.

-In the same year, less than 3 million Britons spent between £700 and £999 on their newest desktop PC.
+In 2019, less than 3 million Britons spent between £700 and £999 on their newest desktop PC.
 Additionally, roughly 2 million Britons spent less than £150 on their last desktop purchase in 2019.

-Revenue in this market is projected to decrease by the end of 2025.
-However, the PC market in the UK might grow annually by 2.2% and generate incremental revenue of almost £6.2 billion US dollars.
+Revenue in this market is projected to remain above $10 billion in the next five years.
+However, the PC market in the UK might see a decline of around 8.4% in 2022.

 In 2018, Britons spent more money on desktop purchases.
 The manufacturer sales of desktop and deskside PCs amounted to £29.17 million in 2018.
 This sudden drop in sales shows that people prefer to invest in other devices, such as smartphones or laptops.

-More importantly, laptops generated revenue of £3.7 billion in the UK.
-Furthermore, UK laptop market share statistics predict that the sales in this PCs segment may increase to £3.9 billion in 2025.
+More importantly, laptops generated revenue of $5.57 billion (roughly £4.89 billion) in the UK.
+Furthermore, UK laptop market share statistics predict that the sales in this PC segment may increase to $6.65 billion (roughly £5.84 billion) in 2026.

 Now that you know how many people own laptops in the UK, it’s time to reveal what brands Britons favour the most.
-Acer is second on the list, with 21% of participants reporting that they have an Acer laptop in their household.
+In 2020, HP was, again, first in popularity, with 27% of respondents using this brand.
+Acer was second on the list, with 21% of participants reporting that they have an Acer laptop in their household.
 There were 19% of Apple users in this group, but it’s worth mentioning that 17% of respondents said that they tend to choose Lenovo over other brands.
-One year before the survey began, the UK manufacturer sales of laptop computers and notebooks reached £86.27 million.
+Moreover, in 2021, the UK manufacturer sales of laptop computers and notebooks reached approximately £145.1 million.

 We hope we answered the question- how many people own a computer in the UK.
 These statistics show that the computer industry in the UK will thrive in the following years, mainly because people use computers to work and study.
 Still, we also learned that young adults and Millenials are most likely to own computers and that not all seniors have the need to invest in these devices.